whitneyburton/portfolios/students/1511/julian-feliciano/julian-feliciano-m2.md

 * [Github](https://github.com/julsfelic/rush-hour-skeleton)

+# Playing a part

+* Actively paired with 1602 students
+* Led a student led sessions along with organizing a weekly Node / JS meetup
+* Got involved with the Denver meetup community
+* Focused on being a team leader and helping my teammates with their technical challenges

 ## Goals

 1. Digging into the guts of Sinatra & Rails.
 I have a decent background on both and would like to know more about how they work and the latest updates to Rails (Rails 5).